fqantonio/aqua/BATTERY.md

 ![](Photos/banner-772x250.png)

 # Battery resume parameters
-AQUA as two bateries packs 4S4P, meaning that it is a 4S8P, at a velocity of 1 m/s, it as a conservative estimation of 5 hours of autonomy, corresponding to a 20 000 mAh capacity and an energy of 288 Wh.
-It works with a open voltage circuit of 16,8 V with a nominal voltage, from the manufacturer, of 14,4 V and a Cut-off Voltage of 12,0 V.
+AQUA as two bateries packs 4S4P in parallel, meaning that it is a 4S8P.
+At a velocity of 1 m/s, it has a conservative estimation of 5 hours of autonomy, corresponding to 20 000 mAh capacity and an energy of 288 Wh.
+Open voltage circuit is 16,8 V with a nominal voltage, proposed by from the manufacturer, of 14,4 V and a Cut-off Voltage of 12,0 V.

-For the operacional point of view, on MP we should set these parameters:
+For the operacional point of view, on MP we set these parameters:

 | Category |	Parameter |	Suggested Value |	Purpose |
 |---|---|---|---|